rivet-gg/frontend/README.md

 **`rivet.api.hub_origin_regex`** (default: `^https://hub\\.{main domain}$`)

-This configurs the CORS origin regex.
+This configures the CORS origin regex.
 This allows you to secure where requests can come from to your hub.

 If you are running your own cluster for development, consider updating the CORS rules to include `localhost` similar to below.